Expected signature of Brownian motion up to the first exit time from a bounded domain: Expected signature of planar Brownian motion up to the first exit time from a bounded domain

+\begin{remark} For the case of Brownian motion in the upper half plane $\mathbb{H}$, the projection $\pi^{(1)}$ of the signature at the exit time onto the horizontal axis has a Cauchy distribution, and therefore does not have finite expectation.
+Similarly the projection $\pi^{(1, 1)}$ is positive and has a $\frac{1}{2}$-stable distribution and so more obviously does not have finite expectation. \end{remark}

-In order to discuss the expected signature of Brownian motion further, we introduce an auxiliary function $\Psi $ mapping $\mathbb{R}^{2}$ to $T((\mathbb{R}^{2})).$
+In order to discuss the expected signature of Brownian motion further, we introduce an auxiliary function $\Psi$ mapping $E$ to $T((E))$.

-\begin{definition} Let us denote the disk centered at $0$ with radius $r$ by $r\mathbb{D}$.
-Then we denote by $\Psi (z)$ the expected signature of a Brownian motion started at $0$ and run until it leaves the disk $|z|\mathbb{D}$, conditional on that leaving point being $z$.
-In formula:
+\begin{definition} We denote by $\Psi(z)$ the expected signature of a Brownian motion started at $0$, run until it leaves the ball $\mathbb{D}(0, |z|)$, and conditioned to exit the ball at the point $z$.
+In formula,

 \end{definition}